Noncommutative maximal ergodic inequalities associated with doubling conditions: Individual ergodic theorems

-For the general case, we consider $x\in L_p^+(\mathcal{\mathcal{M}})$.
-For each $k$, let $n(k)$ be the number such that $n(k)^{\delta'}\leq k< (n(k)+1)^{\delta'}$.
+For the general case, we consider $x\in L_{p}^{+}(\mathcal{M})$.
+For each $k$, let $n(k)$ be the number such that $n(k)^{\delta '}\leq k< (n(k)+1)^{\delta '}$.
 Then

-Also note that according to Lemma \ref{lem:tessera poly growth}, $m(V^{n(k)^{\delta'}})/m(V^{k})$ tends to $1$.
-Therefore it is easy to see from the definition of b.a.u. convergence that $A_k x$ converges b.a.u. to $Px$.
+Also note that according to Lemma~\ref{lem:tessera poly growth}, $m(V^{n(k)^{\delta '}})/m(V^{k})$ tends to~$1$.
+Therefore, it is easy to see from the definition of b.a.u. convergence that $A_{k} x$ converges b.a.u. to $Px$.\vadjust{\goodbreak}

-(3) Note that for $x=y-\alpha_{g_0} y$ with $y\in L_p(\mathcal{\mathcal{M}})$ and $g_0\in G$, we have for $n$ large enough so that $G_n\ni g_0$,
+(3) Note that for $x=y-\alpha _{s_{0}} y$ with $y\in L_{p}(\mathcal{M})$ and $s_{0}\in G$, we have for $n$ large enough so that $G_{n}\ni s_{0}$,

-That is to say, $A_n x$ converges a.u. to $0$ as $n\to\infty$.
-Then by \eqref{eq:decomposition erg} and Lemma \ref{lem:principle litvinov}, we see that $A_n x$ converges a.u. for all $x\in L_p(\mathcal{\mathcal{M}})$. \end{proof}
+That is to say, $A_{n} x$ converges a.u. to $0$ as $n\to \infty $.
+Then by \eqref{eq:decomposition erg} and Lemma~\ref{lem:principle litvinov}, we see that $A_{n} x$ converges a.u. for all $x\in L_{p}(\mathcal{M})$. \end{proof}

-In particular, the above arguments give the individual ergodic theorem for positive invertible operators on $L_p$-spaces. \begin{cor} Let $1<p<\infty$.
-Let $T:L_p(\mathcal{M}) \to L_p(\mathcal{M})$ be a positive invertible operator with positive inverse such that $\sup_{n\in\mathbb Z}\|T^n\|<\infty$.
+In particular, the above arguments give the individual ergodic theorem for positive invertible operators on $L_{p}$-spaces. \begin{cor} Let $1<p<\infty $.
+Let $T:L_{p}(\mathcal{M}) \to L_{p}(\mathcal{M})$ be a positive invertible operator with positive inverse such that $\sup _{n\in \mathbb{Z}} \llVert T^{n} \rrVert <\infty $.
 Denote

-Then $(A_{n}x)_{n\geq1}$ converges b.a.u to $Px$ for all $x\in L_p(\mathcal{M})$.
-If additionally $p \geq2$, $(A_{n}x)_{n\geq1}$ converges a.u to $Px$. \end{cor} \begin{proof} The assertion follows from the proof of Theorem \ref{cor:individual balls}(2) for the case where $G$ equals the integer group $\mathbb Z$.
-It suffices to notice that in this case we may choose $\delta=1$ in Lemma \ref{lem:tessera poly growth} and take $\delta '=1$ in \eqref{eq:ndelta}. \end{proof} \begin{rem} Note that the above result is not true for $p=1$, even for positive invertible isometries on classical $L_1$-spaces (see for example \cite{ionescutulcea64ergisometry}).
-So it is natural to assume $p\neq 1$ in the above discussions. \end{rem}
+Then $(A_{n}x)_{n\geq 1}$ converges b.a.u. to $Px$ for all $x\in L_{p}(\mathcal{M})$.
+If additionally $p \geq 2$, then $(A_{n}x)_{n\geq 1}$ converges a.u. to $Px$. \end{cor} \begin{proof} The assertion follows from the proof of Theorem~\ref{cor:individual balls}(2) for the case where $G$ equals the integer group $\mathbb{Z}$.
+It suffices to notice that in this case we may choose $\delta =1$ in Lemma~\ref{lem:tessera poly growth} and take $\delta '=1$ in \eqref{eq:ndelta}. \end{proof} \begin{rem} Note that the above result is not true for $p=1$, even for positive invertible isometries on classical $L_{1}$-spaces (see, e.g., \cite{ionescutulcea64ergisometry}).
+So it is natural to assume that $p\neq 1$ in the above discussions. \end{rem}

 The following conjecture for mean bounded maps is still open.
-The result for classical $L_p$-spaces is given by \cite{martinreyesdelatorre88ergpowerbdd}. \begin{conj} Let $1<p<\infty$.
-Let $T:L_p(\mathcal{M}) \to L_p(\mathcal{M})$ be a positive invertible operator with positive inverse such that $\sup_{n\in\mathbb Z}\|\frac{1}{2n+1}\sum_{k=-n}^n T^k\|<\infty$.
+The result for classical $L_{p}$-spaces is given by \cite{martinreyesdelatorre88ergpowerbdd}. \begin{conj} Let $1<p<\infty $.
+Let $T:L_{p}(\mathcal{M}) \to L_{p}(\mathcal{M})$ be a positive invertible operator with positive inverse such that $\sup _{n\in \mathbb{Z}} \llVert \frac{1}{2n+1}\sum _{k=-n}^{n} T^{k} \rrVert < \infty $.
 Denote